hdShang/arxiv-daily/docs/cs-AI/2025-06-06/papers/250606165v1-ai-peers-are-people-learning-from-the-same-standpoint-perception-of-.md

 ---
 layout: default
-title: (AI peers) are people learning from the same standpoint: Perception of AI characters in a Collaborative Science Investigation
+title: "(AI peers) are people learning from the same standpoint: Perception of AI characters in a Collaborative Science Investigation"
 ---

 # (AI peers) are people learning from the same standpoint: Perception of AI characters in a Collaborative Science Investigation